evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 400 km (249 mi).
 The consumption is 13.0kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 100kW.
-A full charge from 0 - 100% would take 1519 minutes, while a more common scenario of 10-80% would take 662 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 100%, resulting in an actual charge speed, including time loss, of 2kW.
-Each charge session would take 1524 minutes and 45 seconds.
+A full charge from 0 - 100% would take 68 minutes, while a more common scenario of 10-80% would take 29 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 58%, resulting in an actual charge speed, including time loss, of 69kW.
+Each charge session would take 24 minutes and 2 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,9kWh/100km, 1000km will take 21 hours and 1 minutes.
-This trip will require four charge session(s) charging from 16% to 87%.
-The total time lost for charging up the battery will be 2201 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,9kWh/100km, 1000km will take 10 hours and 29 minutes.
+This trip will require five charge session(s) charging from 4% to 61%.
+The total time lost for charging up the battery will be 130 minutes.

 ### Onboard charger